 2. They Make You an Effective Leader

-If you take a look at most lists or articles which talk about interpersonal skills in the workplace, the titles could’ve been easily “Characteristics necessary to be an effective leader”.
-From fostering interpersonal relationships to establishing trust through veracity and highly developed communication skills are all crucial skills for an effective leader.
+If you take a look at most lists or articles which talk about interpersonal skills in the workplace, the titles could’ve been easily “characteristics necessary to be an effective leader”.
+The ability to foster interpersonal relationships, establish trust and communicate clearly are all crucial skills for an effective leader.
 A leader without the ability to connect with his/her team will inevitably fail, or lose valuable members of that team resulting in the loss of productivity or burdening other employees with the work left behind.

 1. Use Empathy to be a Better Leader

-Empathy as this another article mentions is critical characteristic for a leader.
-Knowing what might be preoccupying your employees, both inside and outside work will help you create a powerful connection with the people you work with.
-Ultimately each employee is a person, with their own lives outside the confines of a workplace, with their own set of challenges and tribulations.
+As this article already mentions, empathy is a critical characteristic for a leader.
+Knowing what might be preoccupying your employees, both inside and outside work will help you create a powerful connection with them.
+Ultimately each employee is a person, with their own lives outside the confines of a workplace and their own sets of challenges and tribulations.
 Understanding them will create loyalty, boost morale (which is especially instrumental to productivity) and facilitate communication.

 Aside from establishing relationships, excellent interpersonal skills greatly influence group performance and motivates the amount and effectiveness of teamwork in the company.
 In a workplace, you need to be able to relate with others to optimise on productivity.
 Good interpersonal skills are held with high regard in the corporate world and help you stand out in a milieu of routine job seekers with mediocre skills or qualifications.

 Do you think that your interpersonal skills need to be improved?
 Let us know in the comments section below…